Anyone who has googled, “How to stop migraines from happening” has probably read that exercise is good for migraine prevention.

-The American Migraine Foundation recommends awalking for five minutes at a leisurely pace before jogging or running, stretching, and gently lifting lighter weights before doing more intense resistance training.
+The American Migraine Foundation recommends walking for five minutes at a leisurely pace before jogging or running, stretching, and gently lifting lighter weights before doing more intense resistance training.

 Individuals can take other preventative measures, like taking their workout indoors during extreme conditions like hot weather, and properly eating and hydrating post workout.

 If you notice headaches consistently with one type of exercise, Dr. Bain recommends switching to another type of workout.
-For example, if you’ve been exerting bursts of energy with a strenuous exercise regime like CrossFit, it might be time to try a low-impact workout, like swimming or yoga, or aerobic exercise like running or cycling.
+For example, if you’ve been exerting bursts of energy with a strenuous exercise regime, it might be time to try a low-impact workout, like swimming or yoga, or aerobic exercise like running or cycling.